OmahaCentralCybersecurity/Passwords/README.md

 - Create a function `generate` that has parameter of length that determines the length.
 - Call `generate` and test your outputs.

-- Test your random passwords by importing and using the file: PasswordCracker.py
-- Note the time it takes for given password lengths ... there might not be enough time ...

-Questions: